buildout/buildout.github.com/source/install.rst

       $ easy_install zc.buildout

-   This gives you a new command named :command:`buildout` to use in initializing or updating a project.
+   This gives you a new command named :program:`buildout` to use in initializing or updating a project.

 .. sidebar:: For an even more isolated build environment...